sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 — Page 122,  [Introductory Time Series with R](http://www.amazon.com/dp/0387886974?tag=inspiredalgor-20).

-`The problem is that we cannot remove any data becaues we would end up only 2 States that are deamed to pass Stationarity test.`
+`The problem is that we cannot remove any data because we would end up with only 2 States that are deemed to pass the Stationarity test.`

 After going over lost so research papers on epidemiology and machine learning, I concluded that the easiest way to analysis/predict the forecast would be using using [SciPy's](https://scipy.org/) [`curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) function.
 To `curve_fit` one Logistic Function & two Gaussian Function for total cases & new case <?>.